Patrick Peterson Bio

 It wasn’t until Peterson’s junior year that he was used as a return man, but in his 12 punt-attempts he returned 2 for a touchdown, helping to bring Peterson’s name into the Heisman Trophy consideration.
 While Peterson didn’t win the Heisman he did receive the Bednarick Award and Thorpe Award, while being named First-Team All-American by the AP, coaches and most other sources.
 Peterson also was the 2010 SEC Defensive Player of the Year (Coaches); SEC Special Teams Player of the Year (Coaches); First-Team All-SEC Defense(AP, Coaches); First-Team All-SEC Special Teams (Coaches); and Second-Team All-SEC All-Purpose (AP).
 After Peterson’s junior season he elected to fore go his senior year and enter the 2011 NFL Draft; Peterson played in every game during his LSU career.

 After an impressive college career Peterson was select by the Arizona Cardinals with the fifth overall pick in the 2011 NFL Draft.
 Prior to the NFL Draft Peterson solidified his draft stock at the NFL Combine where he ran a 4.34 40-yard dash, 2nd overall, and measured in as one of the biggest defensive backs at 6’ tall and 219 lbs.
 In the Cardinal’s season opener, and Peterson’s NFL debut, Peterson returned a punt 89-yards for a touchdown late in the 4th quarter.
 Peterson’s punt return for a touchdown helped the Cardinals defeat the Panthers 28-21, and was his first of four punts returned for a touchdown.
 Peterson’s four punt returns for a touchdown tied the NFL record, with returns coming in the clutch.
 On defense Peterson started all 16 games of the 2011 season at cornerback.
 As a starter Peterson recorded 64 tackles, 2 interceptions and 13 passes defended.
-Peterson’s play on both sides of the ball made his name known and helped him earn a spot on the 2012 NFC Pro Bowl roster, while be the only rookie named to the 2011 All-Pro team, as a return man.
+Peterson’s play on both sides of the ball made his name known and helped him earn a spot on the 2012 NFC Pro Bowl roster, while being the only rookie named to the 2011 All-Pro team, as a return man.

 Peterson was named first-team All-Pro at cornerback in 2015.
 It marked the third time in his career he has earned first-team All-Pro honors, with two selections at cornerback (2013, 2015) and one as a kick returner (2011) In his first five NFL seasons, started all 80 regular season games at cornerback and recorded 243 tackles, 17 INTs (one returned for a TD), two sacks, 78 passes defensed, a forced fumble and a fumble recovery.
 Has been named NFC Defensive Player of the Week twice in his career (Week 10 of the ’14 season vs. St. Louis; Week 4 of ’13 season at Tampa Bay), NFC Special Teams Player of the Week twice (Weeks 9 and 12 of the ’11 season) and Special Teams Player of the Month (November 2011).